 CCA c/o is a series of temporary initiatives that are locally anchored in different cities worldwide, a tool to reveal issues of general relevance that emerge from different contexts than our own, a strategy for defining new thematic explorations and adding new perspectives to ongoing conversations, and an experiment in transforming the CCA itself.

 We are interested in different ideas and perspectives emerging from different cultures and places.
 But we have little interest in the physical infrastructure and subservient relationship of museum franchises or satellites.
 Today a global institution must be thought of as a network, not a building.
 Agile and informal, CCA c/o sets down where an interesting architectural discussion is taking place and where a sympathetic partner can offer a unique perspective.
 They can be independent curators, architects, journalists, photographers, and editors—or other interesting figures we find along the way—but we welcome them as part of the CCA.
 Sometimes we host them, other times they host us.
 Each iteration will be different, but here’s what we’ve done so far in Lisbon and Tokyo.

 CCA c/o Buenos Aires

-Starting in Spring 2019 we are collaborating with Martin Huberman to produce a series of public programs and research projects in Buenos Aires.
+Starting in early 2020 we are collaborating with Martin Huberman to produce a series of public programs and research projects in Buenos Aires.
 Martin Huberman is an architect and curator who combines his experimental design practice Estudio Normal with his work as director of the Galería Monoambiente.

 CCA c/o Tokyo

 Over the course of 2018 and 2019, we are working with Kayoko Ota, an architectural curator and editor based in Tokyo and commissioner of the Japanese pavilion at the 2014 Venice Biennale, to develop research with and facilitate public engagement with our projects in Tokyo.